oss-slu/DigitalBonesBox/.github/pull_request_template.md

 ## How to write it:
 Describe the problem that prompted the change or how the new feature can benefit users.

-# 4. How it was Changed
+# 3. How it was Changed
-## What it is:
-A more technical explanation of the specific changes made, which is very useful for reviewers to understand your approach.
 ## How to write it:
 Detail the methods or techniques used to implement the changes.
 You can also mention any challenges you faced or alternatives you considered.